wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/payments-integration.md

 export const paymentProcessor: PaymentProcessor = stripePaymentProcessor;
 ```

 At this point, you can delete the unused payment processor code within the `/src/payment` directory, as well as any unused environment variables from `.env.server`.
+Make sure to also uninstall the unsused dependencies with `npm uninstall <dependency-name>`.

 Next, you'll need to create a Stripe account.
 You can do that [here](https://dashboard.stripe.com/register).